 What is the word limit?

 - The word limit has changed each year and is typically allocated per question.
-In the past, the issue-spotting, doctrine-focused question was limited to 2500 words, while the two theory/policy-focused questions were allowed 1200 words each.
-However, these limits may change, and the appropriate instructions will accompany the exam.
+In recent years, the exam has had two questions, each limited to 2000 words.
+In other past exams, the issue-spotting, doctrine-focused question was limited to 2500 words, while the two theory/policy-focused questions were allowed 1200 words each.
+The limits change year to year, and the appropriate instructions will accompany the exam.
 The word limit is designed to allow you to answer the question but rein in unnecessary wordiness; whenever possible, please try to show your analysis and explain your conclusions instead of simply stating them.
 Please see sample answers to get a sense of the level of detail that is expected.

 If the exam is open book, does that mean I can refer to my “cheat sheet” with the steps of a copyright infringement suit, relevant tests, and case law?